jull-taragan/Hardware/reference/daisy_seed/Datasheet.md

 Digital Ground pin.

-Should be connected too AGND outside of Daisy submodule.
+Should be connected to AGND outside of Daisy submodule.

 ### Pin 20 - AGND